WebGL: 3D in the browser

 However, version 11 of Internet Explorer fully supports WebGL and it is very powerful, similar to competing browsers in 2013 (which use an additional layer to DirectX on Windows).

-- JebGL.
-Run WebGL apps on any browser by using Java applets as a fallback.
+For other browsers, there is still a solution: JebGL run WebGL apps on any browser by using Java applets as a fallback.
 This includes Internet Explorer until version 6.